 Round-trip flights to Rome from Boston Logan International Airport will be arranged for participants through Gordon's preferred travel agency, the World of Travel.

 Winter weather in Umbria is changeable, with bright sunshine and clouds and rain equally possible, often in the same day.
 Temperatures are unlikely to fall below freezing; daytime temperatures normally range between 40 and 60.
 Light snow is possible but unlikely.
-Guests are more likely to feel uncomfortably chilly while inside than out of doors, because the thick masonry walls soak up and slowly exude the winter’s dampness.
-The key for clothing is the ability to modify four layers: warm underwear (turtlenecks or silk underclothing is great), a shirt or blouse layer, sweaters, and wind-and-water-proof jacket.
+Guests are more likely to feel uncomfortably chilly while inside than out of doors because the thick masonry walls soak up and slowly exude the winter’s dampness.
+The key for clothing is the ability to modify four layers: warm underwear (turtlenecks or silk underclothing is great), a shirt or blouse layer, sweaters, and a wind-and-water-proof jacket.
 A bulky winter coat should not be necessary if you can add on warm underlayers.
 A cozy and stylish scarf or two is a necessity, and very often worn inside as well as outside by Italians.
 Bring gloves, a warm hat, and a fold-up umbrella and compact rain poncho or coat.
 Cozy slippers are nice indoors.
-Bring comfortable and sturdy walking shoes, and a fancier pair for more formal events such as concerts or nice restaurants.
+Bring comfortable and sturdy walking shoes and a fancier pair for more formal events such as concerts or nice restaurants.
 Bring along all necessary prescription medications (impossible to refill in Italy without an Italian doctor’s prescription) and your own favorite pain and cold remedies and toiletries—although no need to overdo it, since Italian versions are readily available.

 Gordon College’s leased property in Orvieto is a 13th-century monastery recently renovated and modernized.
 Seminar participants are lodged in spacious double-occupancy rooms on the residential corridor, each with a private bathroom.
-The library-classroom hall contains comfortable chairs and desk-tables that can be arranged as needed.
+The library-classroom hall contains comfortable chairs and desk tables that can be arranged as needed.
 A comfortable sitting area is available for quiet reading, writing and conversation.

-The dining area includes a toaster-oven and hot-water-heater and refrigerators for storing personal items and making snacks.
+The dining area includes a toaster oven and hot-water-heater and refrigerators for storing personal items and making snacks.
 The institutional kitchen used by our professional cook is not available for use by guests.
 Two washing machines are available, but bring enough underwear and socks so that the need for the washer is kept to a minimum.

 Yes, but the signal is deliberately localized to the library-classroom space, and does not reach the dormitory area.
 Wireless signal pick-up and internet cafés are located throughout the town.

-Strongly-delivered advice: do not bring cash or traveler's checks.
+Strongly delivered advice: do not bring cash or traveler's checks.
 Rather, bring a debit card for use in the several ATM machines around town.
 PLEASE TAKE THIS ADVICE: check with a real person at your debit-card home bank to make sure that international use is not automatically blocked, and to review the charges that may or may not apply to using your card.
 Credit cards are widely used in Italy, but not universally.
 Small shops and cafés are mainly cash-based.